lerry30/c-references/arduino/README.md

 Arduino's microcontroller(ATmega328p) uses ports to send signals for pins and allow interaction on its outside world.
 It has 3 Ports Port D, B and C which is 8 bit regiter each.
 It has 32 general purpose registers.
-It has 14 digital I/O pins, 6 analog inputs, and powered by a 16MHz crystal oscillator.
+It also consists of 14 digital I/O pins, 6 analog inputs, and powered by a 16MHz crystal oscillator.

 Pins has corresponding bit in microcontrollers.
 So handling microcontroller's regiters are necessary to send signals to pins.